zackurben/alphavantage/README.md

 This is a simple wrapper around the [Alpha Vantage API](https://www.alphavantage.co/documentation/) hosted on [NPM](https://www.npmjs.com/package/alphavantage).
 I have no affiliation with AlphaVantage.
 This library can be used in the browser or in node since it is packaged as a UMD module.

-All contributions are welcome!
+All contributions are welcome, see our [CONTRIBUTING.md](CONTRIBUTING.md)!
 This is an open source project under the MIT license, see [LICENSE.md](LICENSE.md) for additional information.

 `All available functions with this SDK have the same parameters as listed in the the Alpha Vantage Docs, without the "function" or "apikey".
 Do not include the "function" or "apikey" parameters when using this library.
 All functions return promises with the response data.`